haydn9000/WemosRFID/README.md

 # WemosRFID
-RFID reader using Wemos D1 mini v2.2.0
+RFID reader using the RC522 RFID Module and Wemos D1 mini v2.2.0

+The RC522 RFID Module creates a 13.56MHz electromagnetic field to communicate with the RFID tags (ISO 14443A standard tags).

 Pin Layout
 ----------